GLOBAL MARKETS-Asian shares buoyed by US data, accommodative central banks

 The European Central Bank and the Bank of England both ended policy meetings by leaving interest rates at record lows on Thursday, a day after the Fed said the U.S. economy still needed its support and avoided any mention of a change to its stimulus measures.

-Japan's Nikkei share average rose 2.7 percent, while ex-Japan Asian shares gained 0.3 percent.
+The Nikkei share average rose 1.4 percent while ex-Japan Asian shares gained 0.4 percent.

 Shares in South Korea and Hong Kong hit two-month peaks while Australian stocks rose to a 2 1/2-month highs.